emtiajium/vocabulary-flashcard-frontend/README.md

 ## Change Log

+-   `0.2.6`: Disabled all types of save button before receiving the response from the server + Other minor changes
 -   `0.2.5`: Fixed leitner box existence bug within the minified card after update + Minor UI change for the box item
 -   `0.2.4`: Leitner Box insertion time
 -   `0.2.3`: No reloading after update + Box insertion from the vocab list page